 The Mediterranean city-state fostered the development of a more communal society than any previous form of state, one less dominated by authoritarian rulers.
 This had immense consequences for politics, seeing the appearance of the republic, and then democracy, as a form of government.
 It also led to the spectacular cultural achievements of Phoenician, Greek, Etruscan, Carthaginian and Roman civilization.

-Meanwhile, the period from 700 BCE sees the spread of fortified centres across a broad band of central Europe, from Burgundy to Bohemia.
+Meanwhile, the period from 700 BCE sees the spread of fortified centers across a broad band of central Europe, from Burgundy to Bohemia.
 Many are associated with massive burial mounds containing richly furnished graves.
-Some archaeologists see these hill forts as “princely centres”, capitals of proto-states from which powerful and wealthy chieftains rule over large territories.
+Some archaeologists see these hill forts as “princely centers”, capitals of proto-states from which powerful and wealthy chieftains rule over large territories.

 The grave goods often include Greek and Etruscan pottery and metal objects, indicating trade with the world of the Mediterranean city-states.
 But they also include finely-made indigenous objects in gold and bronze, of the so-called Hallstatt style.